 \subsection{\revonealso{Limitations of the Method}}

 Our results apply broadly, because many systems have the structure we discuss.
 Nevertheless some caveats are in order.

 The iPRC does not always capture the response to a stimulus.
 In situations in which the linear approximation to the asymptotic phase function breaks down, for instance when the stimulus drives the oscillator's trajectory close to the stable manifold of a saddle point on the boundary of the basin of attraction, mechanisms such as shear-induced chaos can lead to complicated responses to periodic forcing that cannot be predicted \textit{via} iPRC analysis.
-This scenario can arise near the homoclinic bifurcation in the Morris-Lecar model, for example \cite{LinWedgwoodCoombesYoung2012JMathBiol}.
-Nevertheless, in many systems the iPRC plays an important role in understanding oscillator entrainment and synchronization.
+This scenario can arise near the homoclinic bifurcation in the Morris-Lecar model, for example \cite{LinWedgwoodCoombesYoung2012JMathBiol}. \yp{In the limit that the periodic orbit is pushed towards a heteroclinic bifurcation the iPRC can diverge (\textit{cf}.~Figures 6-7), an effect discussed in \cite{ShawParkChielThomas2012SIADS}.} Nevertheless, in many systems the iPRC plays an important role in understanding oscillator entrainment and synchronization.